switz/driver/README.md

 [![Build](https://github.com/switz/driver/actions/workflows/release.yaml/badge.svg)](https://github.com/switz/driver/actions/workflows/release.yaml) ![npm (scoped)](https://img.shields.io/npm/v/@switz/driver?color=blue) ![npm bundle size (scoped)](https://img.shields.io/bundlephobia/minzip/@switz/driver?color=green)

-driver is a framework agnostic, zero dependency, tiny utility for organizing boolean logic.
-I've found it especially useful for stateful UI code, but it can be helpful in many contexts.
+driver is a framework agnostic, zero dependency, tiny utility for organizing external data into finite states.
+I've found it especially useful for stateful UI code, but it can be helpful in many contexts including on the server.
 This library has no connection to React, but it fits well alongside the React paradigm.

 ## Installation